The University of South Dakota

 He serves as the graduate program director for the Chemistry Department, and serves on several University committees that include: University Scholarship Committee, and the Graduate Council.

 He has supervised two Doctoral Dissertation, eleven Masters Theses, and eight undergraduate Honors Theses at USD.
-Thirty undergraduate students that include 2 Goldwater Scholars, 4 NSF Graduate Research Fellows, 2 National Defense Science and Engineering Grant (NDSEG) Awardees, 1 National Health Corps scholar, 1 NASA National Aeronautics Scholar, and 1 NCAA post-graduate scholar have pursued undergraduate research under his direction.
+Thirty one undergraduate students that include 2 Goldwater Scholars, 4 NSF Graduate Research Fellows, 2 National Defense Science and Engineering Grant (NDSEG) Awardees, 1 National Health Corps scholar, 1 NASA National Aeronautics Scholar, and 1 NCAA post-graduate scholar have pursued undergraduate research under his direction.

 Graduate students from his group have been awarded nationally competitive grants from the International Precious Metal Institute, Sigma-Xi Grants-in-Aid-Research Awards, and research grants from USD.